thesocialdev/pushtester/README.md

 - Log subscription actions
 - Log rae JSON data received from FCM

-## Installation
+## Configure google-services.json

-In the Android Studio IDE make sure to enable FCM in the application, to do that go to Tools > Firebase > Cloud Messaging > Set Up Firebase Cloud Messaging and follow the steps
+In the Android Studio IDE make sure to enable FCM in the application, to do that go to Tools > Firebase > Cloud Messaging > Set Up Firebase Cloud Messaging and follow the steps.
+The google-services.json file should now by located inside the app folder.

 ## Download APK